georgepapagapitos/jquery-salary-calculator/README.md

 Duration: 2 Days

-The goal was to allow the user to input data and then display that data in a table.
+The goal was to allow the user to input employee data and then display that data in a table.
-The table itself would be updated upon each entry and would allow the user to delete a specific employee.
+The table itself would be updated upon each entry and would allow the user to delete a specific employee adn their corresponding information.
-Additionally, there is a running total of the monthly cost that is displayed on the bottom that will change to a blinking red if the monthly total is over 20,000
+Additionally, there is a running total of the monthly cost that is calculated based on the total annual salaries of the employees divided by 12.
+This will be displayed on the bottom of the table and will change to a blinking red if the monthly total is over 20,000.

 ## Screen Shots